virtual-labs/exp-assembling-of-software-based-components-of-drone-iitd/experiment/theory.md

 every drone consist of following basic and essential parts<br>

-#### PDB (Power Distribution Board)
+#### PDB(Power Distribution Board)

-PDB stands for Power Distribution Board and it is often where the battery power lead (i.e..
-XT60) is connected.
-As its name suggests, the PDB distributes power to the components at the voltages they require.
-These days the necessity of using a PDB is being negated by FC’s, ESC’s and other (dubbed AIO or All-In-One) components providing the same function.
-These components have a wide input voltage range and can be connected to battery voltage (aka VBAT), they can then output a stable voltage i.e..
-5v to power an FPV camera or other components.<br>
+PDB stands for Power Distribution Board, and it is often where the battery power lead is connected.
+The connection is done such that the female connector in the battery wire is plugged into the male connector in the PDB (usually the connectors used are XT60 types).

+These days, the necessity of using a PDB is being reduced because FCs, ESCs, and other components (often called AIO or All-In-One) can perform the same function.
+These components have a wide input voltage range and can be connected to the battery voltage (aka VBAT).
+They can then output a stable voltage, i.e., 5V, to power an FPV camera or other components.

+##### Builder’s Tip:
-Builders tip: Make sure that your PDB is actually necessary, nowadays it is likely that you will be able to distribute power to your components by other means.
-I.e.. some VTX have a wide input range and can output a regulated 5v to power your FPV camera.<br>
+Make sure your PDB is actually necessary.
+Nowadays, it’s likely that you can distribute power to your components by other means.
+For example, some VTXs have a wide input range and can output a regulated 5V to power your FPV camera.

+##### Note:
-Note : AIO is a common term used for components that can fulfil more than 1 function, i.e.. an AIO FPV camera will be a camera and VTX (video transmitter) integrated into one unit.
+AIO is a common term used for components that can fulfill more than one function.
+For example, an AIO FPV camera is a camera and VTX (video transmitter) integrated into one unit.

 <br>
 <img src="images/th2.jpg" style="height: 300px;">